-All private prescribers have been allocated a six digit prescriber identification number (issued by the relevant NHS agency) which must be included on private form FP10PCD (or the Welsh or Scottish equivalent).
+All private prescribers have been allocated a six-digit prescriber identification number (issued by the relevant NHS agency) which must be included on private form FP10PCD (or the Welsh or Scottish equivalent).
 Private prescriptions for Schedule 2 or 3 CDs should not be dispensed in community pharmacies if they do not contain this identifier.
 Private prescribers should be referred to their primary care organisation (e.g. local NHS England team) if they require a private prescriber identification number.

-The Misuse of Drugs Regulations 2001 were amended in 2006 to introduce a requirement for all private prescriptions for Schedule 2 and 3 CDs to be sent to the NHS Prescription Services or its equivalent body for analysis and monitoring purposes.
+The Misuse of Drugs Regulations 2001 was amended in 2006 to introduce a requirement for all private prescriptions for Schedule 2 and 3 CDs to be sent to the NHS Prescription Services or its equivalent body for analysis and monitoring purposes.

 Amendments to the medicines legislation (the Medicines for Human Use (Administration and Sale or Supply)(Miscellaneous Amendments) Order 2007 and the Medicines (Sale or Supply) (Miscellaneous Provisions Amendment Regulations 2007) have been made to allow for the original private FP10PCD prescriptions to be sent to NHS Prescription Services and came into effect on the 1st September 2007.